Engaging Parents in WorkFirst

 - Review every other resource available to the parent such as child care, unemployment compensation, social security benefits, labor and industries compensation, or other local resources.

 - Find out if $1,250 in diversion benefits, Diversion Cash Assistance (DCA) is all the cash aid the parent(s) need to stabilize their family's situation.
 If they chose DCA:

-- Determine eligibility for Medicaid and Basic Food, and
+- Determine eligibility for Basic Food, and

 - Remind the parent that if they go on WorkFirst cash assistance within one year, this will be a loan that they will have to repay.

 - If the parent declines DCA, determine eligibility and authorize benefits for WorkFirst cash assistance and Basic Food.

 - Make referrals for other resources (like Health Benefits Exchange, food banks or emergency housing) to maintain the family until their public assistance benefits arrive.